isomerpages/moe-canossacatholic/_departments/English.md

 <br>
 <b>Creative Writing</b>
 <br>
-Creative Writing has been introduced in Primary 1 & Primary 2 to encourage students to exercise their creativity and use their imagination.
+Creative Writing has been introduced in Primary 1 &amp; Primary 2 to encourage students to exercise their creativity and use their imagination.
 At the same time, students are provided with opportunities to develop their ‘voice’ and communicate their thoughts and ideas freely.
 An annual Creative Writing Competition is also conducted for our students.
 <br>
 <b>Journaling</b>
 <br>